C14706715/Assignment-3/README.md

 ##What I learned from this assignment:
-*@Override: This overrides the functionality of the specified method
+-@Override: This overrides the functionality of the specified method
-*?: This is a conditional operator
+-?: This is a conditional operator
-*Private: This means it can only be accessed by instances of the same object class
+-Private: This means it can only be accessed by instances of the same object class
-*Canvas: Java object which allows me to draw to the game window
+-Canvas: Java object which allows me to draw to the game window
-*JFrame: creates the game window
+-JFrame: creates the game window
-*KeyListener: this is a built-in interface for users input
+-KeyListener: this is a built-in interface for users input

 ##Parts of Assignment which I found difficult:
-*I found learning how to set the background image to be particularly difficult.
+-I found learning how to set the background image to be particularly difficult.
  In Java, There is not one set way to do this as it is not built-in.
  I was unable to add an image as it seemed to always give me compiler issues and errors.

 ##What we learned this semester:
-*Use of variables, loops, nested loops and statements
+-Use of variables, loops, nested loops and statements
-*Use of methods
+-Use of methods
-*Iterating over arrays
+-Iterating over arrays
-*The difference between arrays and arraylists
+-The difference between arrays and arraylists
-*Map method
+-Map method
-*Loading data
+-Loading data
-*The use of git for cloning, push and pull
+-The use of git for cloning, push and pull
-*Making classes
+-Making classes
-*Creating instances of classes
+-Creating instances of classes
-*The use of polymorphism
+-The use of polymorphism
-*Constructor methods
+-Constructor methods

 ##What I implemented into this assignment:
 ####Use of variables, loops, nested loops and statements